Dhi13man/spring-multi-data-source/README.md

    ```

 2. Add the `@EnableMultiDataSourceConfig` annotation to a configuration class in your service, and
    specify the relevant attributes.
-At bare minimum the `exactEntityPackages`
+At a bare minimum the `exactEntityPackages`
    and `repositoryPackages` attributes need to be specified.
 Ensure that you are no longer using
    `@EnableJpaRepositories` and `@EntityScan` annotations.